Required for balconies, decks, stairs, and landings.

 The length of a vertical bar is 3'2" (38").
 The steel for a single vertical bar costs about $2.10.
 A 6' length of railing needs 17 vertical bars so the cost of vertical bars for a 6' length of railing is about $37.
 Per foot of railing the cost is $5.77 and the length is 102".
 Overall length for 300' of railing is 30,600" and overall cost is $1,731.

-Overall the cost of the steel to make a 6 foot length of railing is $56.
+Overall the cost of the steel to make a 6 foot length of railing is $56 (not counting galvanizing and painting).
 With the bolt, call it $10 per foot.
 The railing length for the first phase main floor deck is 286 feet so the steel cost is $2,860.

 Galvanizing is likely the best bet.
 The best process is "Hot Dip Galvanized".